Brain injury is caused by rotational acceleration.

 Bicycle helmets are not designed to protect against it.

-In some circumstances they can increase it, causing permanent disability.
+In some circumstances they can increase it, aggravating brain injury.

 Wearing a helmet can make us feel safer.
 However feeling safe is different than being safe